 With so many variables, using anything less than a data-driven, research-based approach can see even the best CRO efforts run into difficulty.
-Much like a scientist would never dream of setting foot in a laboratory without the proper protective gear and apparatus, you need to ensure you’re thoroughly equipped with the right CRO tools and methodologies.
+Much like a scientist would never dream of setting foot in a laboratory without the necessary equipment and measurement systems, you need to ensure you’re thoroughly equipped with the right CRO tools and methodologies.

-The end goal of any CRO programme is to encourage and facilitate an increase in sales, by way of improving your visitors’ experience on your website.
-To identify what needs to be tweaked on your site to do this, you need to use the right tools to conduct thorough research and analysis of how people navigate your site.
-Without a bank of data, your CRO strategy is essentially built on guesswork – a flimsy foundation if ever there was one.
+The end goal of any CRO programme is to get an increase in sales, by way of improving your visitors’ experience on your website.
+To identify what needs to be improved on your site to do this, you need to use the right tools to conduct thorough research and analysis of how people navigate your site.
+Without a bank of data, your CRO strategy is essentially built on guesses, hunches and well-meaning opinions – a flimsy foundation if ever there was one.

-If you take a look at our infographic, you’ll see we’ve listed the five CRO tools and techniques you need to implement in the first phase of your CRO process.
+If you have experience our conversion rate optimisation services or taken a look at our CRO periodic table, you’ll see we’ve listed the five CRO tools and techniques you need to implement in the first phase of your CRO process.
 These are: Surveys (Ts), Maps (Tm), A/B Tests (Tt), Heuristics (Th) and Existing Data (Te).

 Let’s look at the ins and outs of each: